A step-by-step guide for how to teach your cat to roll over on their back or side

 - Hold the treat between the very end of your index finger and thumb with your palm facing downward.

-- Sit in front of your cat with the treat 1-2cm away from their nose.
+- Sit in front of your cat with the treat one to two centimetres away from their nose.

 - With the treat in front of your cat’s ear, slowly move the treat diagonally towards the middle of their back.
 Their eyes should follow the treat so that they look over their shoulder.
 Often the slower you move the treat, the easier your cat will be able to follow it.

 - Continue to move the treat diagonally and your cat should roll over onto their side.
 As soon as they do this, give them some verbal praise and offer the treat.
-Repeat steps 1-6 until they successfully roll over every time.
+Repeat steps one to six until they successfully roll over every time.

 - Once they have mastered this, repeat the process using smaller hand movements, keeping the treat closer to your cat’s head.
-If your cat still rolls onto its side, move the treat further off to the side so that they continue to follow it and rolls onto their back.
+If your cat still rolls onto their side, move the treat further off to the side so that they continue to follow it and roll onto their back.
 When they do, give them some verbal praise and offer the treat.

 - Next you can try getting them to roll all the way over onto their other side by continuing to move the treat off to the side when they are on their back.
 Again, repeat this process a few times, giving them verbal praise and the treat each time they get it right.

-- When they are happily rolling over every time, you can start to reduce the reliance on the lure of treats by only pretending to get a treat out of the bag each time.
-Still present your cat with your hand and use the same movements, then when they successfully roll over still give them verbal praise and a treat.
+- When they are happily rolling over every time, you can start to reduce the reliance on the lure of treats.
+Only pretend to get a treat out of the bag each time.
+Still present your cat with your hand and use the same movements.
+When they successfully roll over still give them verbal praise and a treat.

 - Finally, you can try getting them to respond to a verbal cue instead of your hand signal.
-Keep going with the same process, but say your chosen cue word (eg ‘roll over’) one second before you make your hand movements.
+Keep going with the same process but say your chosen cue word (for example, ‘roll over’) one second before you make your hand movements.
 Eventually your cat will learn to associate the verbal cue with the action and do it before you move your hand.
 Remember, always give them visual praise and a treat when they do it right.

 Throughout training, try to keep sessions to a maximum of three minutes long and then give your cat a break.
-If you can stick to three, three-minute sessions a day, you should hopefully be able to get your cat rolling over in response to your verbal cue within seven days.
-However, it’s important to remember that some cats will take longer to master this than others, and some may not get it at all.
+Try to stick to three, three-minute training sessions a day.
+You should hopefully be able to get your cat rolling over in response to your verbal cue within seven days.
+But it’s important to remember that some cats will take longer to master this than others.
+Some may not get it at all.

 Be patient and if you find yourself getting frustrated, take a break and come back to it later.
-It’s important not to physically force your cat into position, as this will cause them to become stressed and could lead to behavioural or medical problems.
-Training should be a fun experience for both you and your cat, so always use positive reinforcement and make sure they have the choice to stop if they want to.
+It’s important not to physically force your cat into position.
+This will cause them to become stressed and could lead to behavioural or medical problems.
+Training should be a fun experience for both you and your cat.
+Always use positive reinforcement and make sure they have the choice to stop if they want to.